matthew-shaw/matthew-shaw.github.io/docs/blog/posts/fitness-journey-3.md

 - 89.5% was Fat
 - 10.5% was Lean Mass

 **Conclusion**: This is a phenomenal success.
 It is metabolically impossible to be in a significant calorie deficit for a year and lose _zero_ lean mass.
-However my lean mass remained remarkably stable, while my fat mass plummeted.
+However, my lean mass remained remarkably stable, while my fat mass plummeted.
 To have kept ~90% of the loss to fat is a direct validation of the plan.
 The lower-intensity cardio strategy delivered exactly what the literature suggests: improved fat oxidation, better recovery, and reduced cardiovascular strain.
 The heart rate data confirms the adaptation, with my resting rate steadily dropping as efficiency improved.
 This is why I don't just look thinner; I'm leaner and healthier.

 ## What I Learned